 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-****“I have two different sides of my personality,” she explains.
+“I have two different sides of my personality,” she explains.
 “I have a crazy, wild, humorous, outspoken personality, and then I have a depth that only opens up when I am alone or with one other person, and that is captured with this album.
-I really couldn’t do one without the other.”
+I really couldn’t do one without the other.
+So I’m hoping this new album will express that and have a little bit of something that everyone can relate to.”

 “I listen to music depending upon the mood that I’m in.
 If I want to chill out, I will listen to certain music and almost make a playlist for it.
 If I am partying or hanging-out with friends and want to hear up‐paced music, I listen to different songs, so I created a two‐sided album.”